 Please note that in-flight information has shown that the information previously returned by HSpot was too simplistic.
-Although the full range of visibility for Herschel encompases solar elongations from 60.8 degrees to 119.2 degrees, at elongations greater than 110 degrees the StarTracker is being directly illuminated by the Sun and thus being heated, seriously degrading the pointing performance for several hours afterwards, even when out of direct sunlight.
-In practice this means that objects with solar elongation greater than 110 degrees have only limited visibility and that AORs longer than 1 hour will be shown as visible by HSpot but cannot actually be scheduled at all in this area.
-HSpot 5.0 features an updated visibility tool that shows regions of limited visibility where only short AORs can be scheduled.
+Although the full range of visibility for Herschel encompases solar elongations from 60.8 degrees to 119.2 degrees, at elongations greater than 105 degrees the baseplate of the StarTracker is being directly illuminated by the Sun and thus being heated, seriously degrading the pointing performance for several hours afterwards, even when out of direct sunlight.
+In practice this means that objects with solar elongation greater than 105 degrees have only limited visibility and that AORs longer than 1 hour will be shown as visible by HSpot but cannot actually be scheduled at all in this area.
+Versions of HSpot from 5.0 feature an updated visibility tool that shows regions of limited visibility where only short AORs can be scheduled.